Skip to main content

 1

-Write your prompt in any text editor you’re comfortable with
+Write your prompt directly in Outbox AI’s prompt editor, or draft it in any text editor you’re comfortable with

 2